An LA Crime Story

 “I’ll give it to you now.” she offered, “Then we’ll be all set.”

 She easily scrambled up the few yards to her back wall.
-She stepped over it and strode back across her patio to the iron gate over her back door.
-It was heavily arched with a thick fuschia bouganvillea vine, studded with thorns – part of which had fallen across the gate.
+She stepped over it and strode across her patio to the iron gate over her back door.
+It was heavily arched with thick fuschia bouganvillea, studded with thorns – part of which had fallen across the gate.
 As Daisy grabbed the vine to pull it aside, Bernardo hurried to her.

 “Careful, Miss–!
 It has thorns–” he warned.
 She smiled, unscathed and went inside.